master-harvey/shortURLs/README.md

 Then configure your DNS records using the output from the deployment.

+Changing your managment URL or KEY is as easy as running the command again with the parameter(s) you wish to change:

+`cdk deploy --parameters URL=new.URL --parameters KEY=yournewpasskey`

 Thinking of adding authorized apigw to replace lambda+URL, frontend ui, etc